Chilling 911 call that led to Ruby Franke’s arrest revealed

 “I just had a 12-year-old boy show up here at my front door asking for help,” the neighbor says, according to a recording of the call obtained by ABC.

-“And he’s said he had just come from a neighbor’s house and we know there’s been problems at this neighbor’s house,” the person said of Ms Franke’s home.
+“And he’s said he had just come from a neighbor’s house and we know there’s been problems at this neighbor’s house,” the person said.

 The neighbor continued, “He is emaciated.
 He’s got tape around his legs.
 He’s hungry and he’s thirsty.”